gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/index.md

     # width: 80%
 ---
 ## TL;DR
 - **Lack of framework**: GenAI application is not GenAI foundation model; it requires different framework to evaluate them.
-People are not clear about the difference between the two tasks.
-- **Unstructured data**: Unstructured output of GenAI application makes evaluation more difficult than traditional ML system.
+- **Unstructured and subjective outputs**: GenAI apps produce unstructured data (text, images, etc.), making objective, automated evaluation far more challenging than for classic ML models.
-- **Foundation model unpredictability**: GeanAI foundation model usually brings extra unpredictability into evaluation process.
+- **Foundation model unpredictability**: Foundation models are not deterministic, so repeated runs can yield different results, complicating GenAI application evaluation.
-- **Longer and more costly iteration**: GenAI application evaluation is expensive and time consuming, because building evaluation dataset and running tests on GenAI application require more resources.
+- **High cost and slow iteration**: Building high-quality evaluation datasets and running continuous and large-scale tests is resource-intensive, both in terms of time and money.

 ## Introduction
 I have spent last 2.5 years on listening to what business wants from GenAI, building GenAI applications and delivering value from the applications.
 It has been interesting journey for me, and I realized the advent of ChatGPT is a paradigm shift for ML/AI practitioners like me.
 I started believe GenAI would change our lives like personal computer in 90s or modern search engine in 2000s.